Ways HIV Cannot Be Spread

 In studies of hundreds of households in which families have lived with and cared for people who have AIDS, including situations in which no one knew that the person was HIV-infected, HIV was spread only when there was sexual contact or needle-sharing with the infected person or contact with the infected person's blood.

-Because HIV is not spread in such settings where exposures are repeated and prolonged and can involve contact with an infected person's body fluids, it is therefore even less likely to be spread in other casual social settings, such as schools and offices.
+HIV is not spread in such settings where exposures are repeated and prolonged and can involve contact with an infected person's body fluids, so it is even less likely to be spread in other casual social settings, such as schools and offices.

 Saliva, sweat, tears, urine, or feces